fixthetracking/Bitcoin-Cash-FAQ/Using Bitcoin Cash/Why not Monero.md

 #### Global Scalability:

 Monero's obfuscated transactions prevent blockchain pruning, limiting its scalability for global use with a large number of running nodes.
-This challenges its ability to achieve decentralization on a large scale.
+Additionally, Monero transaction sizes are quite large, reducing efficiency.
+These facts challenge its ability to achieve decentralization on a large scale.

 #### Lack of DeFi: